kyma-project/community/capabilities/README.md

 Kyma consists of a number of different features that enable Kyma to be a ready to extend enterprise applications in a cloud-native world.
 These features are grouped in different areas called **Capabilities**.
 This directory contains a description of each capability, its vision and goal.
-These are source files rendered on https://kyma-project.io/blog/capabilities
+These are source files rendered on https://kyma-project.io/ and **Capabilities** subpage.

 Below table lists all capabilities and links to their descriptions.